-Mikel D. Faulkner, age 60, was appointed to the Board of Directors on October 23, 2009.
+Mikel D. Faulkner, age 62, was appointed to the Board of Directors in 2009.
 He has served as chief executive officer of HKN, Inc. (NYSE Amex: HKN) since 1982 and president of HKN since 2003.
 HKN, Inc., formerly Harken Energy Corporation, is an independent energy company engaged both in the development and production of crude oil, natural gas and coalbed methane assets.
 Since 2002, Mr. Faulkner has also served as chairman of the board of directors of Global Energy Development PLC, a quoted company on the London Stock Exchange (AIM).
-The Company believes that Mr. Faulkner is qualified to serve as a director of the Company based on his experience in senior executive officer/and board member roles for publicly-held, multi-national corporations.
+The Company believes that Mr. Faulkner is qualified to serve as a director of the Company based on his experience as a chief executive officer and board member for publicly-held, multi-national corporations.

-Randel G. Owen, age 51, was appointed to the Board of Directors on October 23, 2009.
-He has served as chief financial officer and executive vice president of Emergency Medical Services Corporation (NYSE Amex: EMS) since 2005.
-EMS is the publicly-held holding company for American Medical Response and Emcee.
-Mr. Owen's recent employment experience also includes service as executive vice president and chief financial officer of American Medical Response from 2003 to 2005 and experience in a progression of senior financial positions, including CFO, at EmCare Holdings, Inc. from 1999 to 2003.
+Randel G. Owen, age 53, was appointed to the Board of Directors in 2009.
+He has served as chief financial officer and executive vice president of Emergency Medical Services Corporation since 2005.
+EMS is the holding company for American Medical Response and EmCare.
+Mr. Owen's recent employment experience also includes service as executive vice president and chief financial officer of American Medical Response from

+2003 to 2005 and experience in a progression of senior financial positions, including chief financial officer, at EmCare Holdings, Inc. from 1999 to 2003.
 The Company believes that Mr. Owen is qualified to serve as a director of the Company based on his experience as the principal financial and accounting officer for a publicly-held corporation.